 Driving around the area you’ll see barns, farms and tractors.
 You might even stumble across a one room school house that’s part of the national registry of historic places.
 The North River Stone Schoolhouse was built in 1874 and is one of many one room school buildings spread out across the state.
 Inside you’ll see the old wood burning stove that kept kids warm during the brutal Iowa winters and a list of test questions that students would be required to answer that attended class.
 (Hint: You’re going to fail miserably.)

-Back in downtown – it’s really the new John Wayne Museum that’s bringing tourists from around the world to Madison County.
+Back downtown, it’s the John Wayne Birthplace Museum that’s bringing tourists from around the world to Winterset.
 The open page of the lobby’s guest book shows visitors today from Wisconsin, Oklahoma and as far away as Denmark.
 Inside the museum you’ll find a number of fun artifacts that tell the story of Winterset’s most well known native – including one of his cars, wardrobe pieces from films and hold your breath ladies – a display case featuring his toupee.
 (Who knew?)

 A short film inside the museum’s replica theater is spectacular – even for folks that aren’t familiar with the John Wayne movies.
 Trivia tidbit – the seats inside are actually from the famous Chinese Theater in Hollywood.
 Before you leave – you’ll have your choice of just about anything you can think of with John Wayne’s name or likeness on it in the museum’s gift shop.